-- Compare and contrast the the physiological processes that occur in plants and animals, governing day to day function and special activities such as reproduction.
+- Compare and contrast the physiological processes that occur in plants and animals, governing day to day function;

-- Conduct physiological research and communicate the findings.
+- Conduct physiological research and effectively communicate the findings;

-- Work as a research team and provide effective peer support and feedback.
+- Work within a research team and provide effective peer support and feedback.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including: